massclown/HalfSwordTrainerMod/README.md

 > The names of objects in the on-screen spawn menu have been shortened for better readability.

 #### Loadout configuration
-To modify the pre-configured loadout spawnable with `L` button, edit the `custom_loadout.txt` text file in the `data` subfolder of the mod:
+To modify the pre-configured loadout that is spawnable with `L` button, edit the `custom_loadout.txt` text file in the `data` subfolder of the mod:
 ```
 Mods\HalfSwordTrainerMod\data\custom_loadout.txt
 ```
 It contains the list of Unreal Engine class names that will be loaded.
 Look around in the files in the `\data\` folder for examples.
 Note that these are full class names, not the shortened ones on-screen.
-A default loadout is also hardcoded in the mod itself.
+A default loadout is also hardcoded in the mod itself, in case the custom loadout file gets deleted.

 ### Despawning things